 Q. How much are Girl Scout Cookies?

-Each Girl Scout Cookie is $5, and part of the proceeds help girls to impact their community and participate in other troop activities.
+Each box of Girl Scout Cookies is $5, and part of the proceeds help girls to impact their community and participate in other troop activities.

 Q. What cookie varieties does Girl Scouts of Hawai`i offer?